 Sometimes a “lesson learned” comes with a high-stress price tag…but it’s often worth it.
-A few weeks ago my husband and I learned that a home we’d had our eye on for several months dropped the price.
+In the summer of 2016, my husband and I learned that a home we’d had our eye on for several months dropped the price.
 We decided to take a leap of faith, made an offer, and it was accepted!

 “Next step: we have to have put our current home on the market.
 We need to get a sales contract within 14 days,” my real estate agent/husband told me.

 Mmm-hmmm…Ok.
 Should be no problem for a Realtor husband and a home stager wife, right?
 No pressure at all! <insert exhausted, hysterical laughter here>

 Well, I am happy to say that within 3 days of activating our listing we did, in fact, get a sales contract on our current home.
 But what I learned during this back-breaking, anxiety attack-inducing experience, I feel compelled to share with other home sellers and those who work with sellers on a regular basis.
 Take note…

 After my third trip to Goodwill in a 12-hour period and becoming increasingly personally acquainted with the staff, I came to the conclusion that I was very, very wrong.
 Even though my home wasn’t “cluttered,” the truth is that there were still a lot of things in my house.
 There were things that we had outgrown, no longer used, no longer needed, or wanted, and it just didn’t make sense to pack and move them.
 To my mind, “de-clutter” implies that one is messy.
 Because I am not messy, I wrongly assumed that meant I didn’t have clutter.
-What I learned from this humbling experience is that, as it relates to staging, I think a more accurate phrase home sellers should embrace is “less is more” or just “reduce and simplify.”
+I learned from this humbling experience.
+I think a more accurate phrase home sellers should embrace is “less is more” or just “reduce and simplify.”